 - Obtain licensure and certification

 Dental hygienists work in a dental office and provide preventative oral care.
-They clean patients' teeth, take x-rays, educate patients, prepare patients for a diagnosis by the dentist, and more.
-To become a registered dental hygienist, you'll need to pass board and licensing examinations, and there are many dental hygienist schools in NJ that can prepare students to do that.
+They clean patients' teeth, take x-rays, educate patients, prepare them for a diagnosis by the dentist, and more.
+To become a registered dental hygienist, you'll need to pass board and licensing examinations; there are many dental hygiene programs in NJ that can prepare students to do that.
 Most of these schools offer associate's degrees in dental hygiene, but there are also some options for a bachelor's degree in this field.